cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

   denom: vcx
 ```

-Congratulations, you have build and used the `ibcdex` module successfully.
+Congratulations, you successfully built and used the `ibcdex` module.
-- You have created order books across blockchain token pairs.
+- You created order books across blockchain token pairs.
-- You have successfully created buy orders and sell orders.
+- You successfully created buy orders and sell orders.
-- You have matched orders in full and partially.
+- You matched orders in full and in part.
-- You have created an order book for an exchange from Mars to Venus, and another from Venus to Mars with the voucher token.
+- You created an order book for an exchange from Mars to Venus, and another order book from Venus to Mars with the voucher token.
-- You have successfully made an exchange from one blockchain to the other and returned back the original token.
+- You successfully made an exchange from one blockchain to the other and returned the original token.

-In the next chapter you will learn how to add tests to your blockchain module to make sure the logic you are expecting is actually executed.
+In the next chapter you learn how to add tests to your blockchain module to make sure the logic you are expecting is actually executed.